Unfortunate news from Jolly Blackburn via Facebook:

 I feel for those who trusted this man with their money, but even more for those that entrusted Ken "Whit" Whitman with their hopes & dreams....

 A blog dedicated to documenting the assorted details regarding the business/scam dealings of Ken Whitman or Whit Whitman, as he rebranded himself.
-Originally limited to those interactions within the Role-Playing-Game industry, we've been forced to "branch out" in order to keep the pubic properly informed.
+Originally limited to those interactions within the Role-Playing-Game industry, we've been forced to "branch out" in order to keep the public properly informed.

 Pages